wtraylor/modular_megafauna_model/CONTRIBUTING.md

 - Classes are named in CamelCase with upper-case first letter, e.g. `MyExampleClass`.
     + Enum types are like classes.
 - Functions are imperative verbs with underscores, e.g. `create_new_herbivores()`.
-- Constants are all-uppercase with underscores, e.g. `MY_GLOBAL_CONSTANT`.
+- Constants (outside of function bodies) are all-uppercase with underscores, e.g. `MY_GLOBAL_CONSTANT`.
     + Enum elements are similar to constants, but have additionally a prefix with the initials of the type name.
 For instance the elements in the enum `ForageType` will all start with `FT_`, like `FT_GRASS`.

 #### Alphabetical Order